2019/20 Woodford Folk Festival

 The amount of ‘included complimentary tickets’ you receive will depend on your stall size.

 Season Tickets for stallholders (complimentary and extra)

 Additional stallholder staff Season Tickets can be purchased at a discounted rate once stall fee is paid in full.
-Discounted tickets are available up until 17th December 2018.
-After this date stallholders can purchase tickets at the nominal gate rate.
+Discounted tickets are available up until 23rd December 2019.
+After this date, stallholders can purchase tickets at the nominal gate rate.

-It may be more convenient for you to purchase Day Tickets for your staff if they are only attending a day or certain days.
-Please go to our website and check out what is the most affordable way you can buy tickets for staff.
-Please note there is no discount on day tickets.
-They are available until the 24th December 2018.
+It may be more convenient for you to purchase Day Tickets for your staff if they are only attending one day or certain days.
+Please go to our website and check out what is the most affordable way for you to buy tickets for staff.
+Please note that there is no discount on day tickets.
+They are available until the 23rd December 2019.

 Ticket purchases are in accordance with the terms and agreements.

 This year we have introduced a payment plan for stallholders to purchase additional tickets.